python/cpython/Doc/library/fileformats.rst

 ************

-The modules described in this chapter parse various miscellaneous file formats that aren't markup languages or are related to e-mail.
+The modules described in this chapter parse various miscellaneous file formats that aren't markup languages and are not related to e-mail.

 .. toctree::